 Between 2014 and 2019 the change of conflict lines in Europe took place also before the background of a global situation itself undergoing a profound change.
 In the face of these developments and the open view of the Brexit chaos popular consent to the EU was extraordinarily high.

-The November 2018 Eurobarometer-data reveal the following developments: In the years of 2011/2012 up to 2014 – the period of the strongest mobilisations of social movements against EU austerity policies, especially in Spain, Portugal and Greece – saw as one of the most important challenges at the European level.
+The November 2018 Eurobarometer-data reveal the following developments: In the years of 2011/2012 – the time of the strongest mobilisations of social movements against EU austerity policies – up to 2014 unemployment and public finances were considered to be the most important challenges at the European level, especially in Spain, Portugal and Greece.
 This conflict constellation helped the success of the left in 2014.
 After 2015 the focus of the major tasks of the EU has shifted, first towards the question of how to deal with terrorism and immigration.
 Clearly less in focus than in 2014 were the problems of unemployment, the economic situation within the EU and state finances.
 The change in importance of climate change showed itself as a rising but not yet polarising dimension of conflict.

 Answers to the question of what was important to tackle on the national level in the countries of the EU reveal a similar picture: in 2014 the problems of economic development, unemployment and public finances were dominant at the national level.
 At the end of 2018 people perceived a bunch of different topics that required being dealt with: unemployment, rising prices and inflation, migration, the economic situation and pensions.
 At the end of 2018 there were no prominent polarising topics with the exception of the question of migration.
 At that time Eurobarometer does not yet list the climate crisis among the tasks to be dealt with on a national level, although the issue had been present in individual countries for quite some time by then.
 Contrary to this, climate protection gains in weight as a task to be dealt with on a European level.

-At the end of 2014 migration, the economy, finances, unemployment, climate and environment were almost equally seen as the most important topics to be dealt with on the European level – the situation was still open!
+In the beginning of 2019 the economy, finances, unemployment, climate and environment were almost equally seen as the most important topics to be dealt with on the European level – the situation is still open!
 At the same time, there was already a trend indicating that the climate issue could become a new polarising issue.
-It will depend on the power of the left, if they will also be perceived as a social and ecological political force.
+It will depend on the power of the left, if this ecological trend will also be defined as social.

 Most important tasks of the EU